Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Adaptive clipping algorithms for DP-SGD

 \subsection{Bounded adaptive clipping: mitigating disparate impact}

 To address the limitations of unbounded adaptive clipping, which often results in excessively small clipping bounds, we propose a bounded adaptive clipping mechanism with a tunable lower bound $C_\text{LB}$, as described in the lower-bounded version of \Cref{alg:dp-unify}.
-This mechanism ensures that the clipping bound does not shrink below a specified minimum value, allowing the gradients from the challenging samples to continue contributing to the learning.
+This mechanism ensures that the clipping bound does not shrink below a specified minimum value, allowing the gradients from the samples from minority and confusable classes to continue contributing to the learning.

 Returning to the example in \Cref{fig:CB_history-teaser}, we see that bounded adaptive clipping (orange) effectively prevents the exponential decay of the clipping bound seen in unbounded methods (blue) during later stages of training.
-By enforcing a lower bound, it avoids excessively suppressing the gradients of underrepresented or confusable classes, ensuring that these gradients contribute efficiently to the accumulated updates.
+By enforcing a lower bound, it avoids excessively suppressing the gradients of minority or confusable classes, ensuring that these gradients contribute efficiently to the accumulated updates.
 This is particularly critical in later epochs, where the majority of samples become well-optimized, leading to smaller gradients.
-Without a lower bound, gradients from challenging groups risk being overwhelmed by those of well-optimized samples, halting further optimization for these groups.
+Without a lower bound, gradients from minority and confusable groups risk being overwhelmed by those of well-optimized samples, halting further optimization for these groups.